10 Practical And Natural Remedies For Constipation Relief (Plus, Root Cause Information)

 We recommend the citrate form of magnesium during times of constipation and slowly increase the dosage (typically between 600-800 mg) until results are achieved (you will know when you have taken too much!).
-We like CALM, which is a powdered form that allows you to customize your dose.
+We like CALM, which is a powdered form of magnesium citrate that allows you to customize your dose.

 Please note, we do not recommend drinking this tea on a regular basis, as it should only be used for a period of 1-3 days during acute constipation.

 There is such a strong connection between our gut and brain via the vagus nerve.
 By supporting with amino acid therapy, we can re-engage and recalibrate the brain to promote motility and gut health once again.
 Our favorite neurological supplements to achieve this reconnection are CALM and Neurosyn.

 Creating a morning and evening ritual or routine can really have profound effects on your stress levels as well as regularity.

 In the morning, coffee enemas can be helpful when dealing with bowel impaction; they also stimulate the liver and colon for the release of toxins.

-A morning walk before breakfast can promote regularity, walking and movement are very important for our lymphatic system.
+A morning walk before breakfast can promote regularity.
+Walking and movement are very important for our lymphatic system.

 Try one of the morning elixir recipes below; these are full of ingredients which can help promote regularity and bowel movement.

-10: Free Flow Morning Elixir Cocktails:
+10: Free Flow Morning Elixir Cocktails (Recipes For Constipation Relief)

 Free Flow Aloe Elixir:

-1 teaspoon lemon
+- 1 teaspoon lemon

-1 inch grated ginger
+- 1 inch grated ginger

-2 tablespoons aloe vera
+- 2 tablespoons aloe vera

-2 drops stevia
+- 2 drops stevia

-Blend and serve.
+- Blend and serve

 Free Flow Coffee Elixir:

-1 teaspoon ghee
+- 1 teaspoon ghee

-1 teaspoon coconut oil
+- 1 teaspoon coconut oil

-1.5 teaspoons raw cacao
+- 1.5 teaspoons raw cacao

-1 teaspoon cinnamon
+- 1 teaspoon cinnamon

-Pinch of cayenne
+- Pinch of cayenne

-1 cup organic coffee
+- 1 cup organic coffee

-Blend and serve
+- Blend and serve

 Vanilla Chia-Seed Pudding: